 WE DO MAKE COMMISSIONS ON ANY INSURANCE POLICIES OBTAINED THROUGH US.
 This is a conflict of interest, which is why it is abundantly disclosed.
 And you are under no obligation to obtain insurance or invest through us.

 In conclusion, we do not feel that FEE ONLY is better than FEE BASED, or vice versa.
-We offer both a planning only relationship as well as a wealth management relationship.
+We offer both a planning only relationship as well as an ongoing advisory relationship.
 We leave it up to our clients to decide what is best for them.